AdobeDocs/experience-manager-screens.en/help/user-guide/project-management-and-deployment.md

 The first stage is called ***Day Zero***.
 This stage includes all pre-sales and discovery efforts required when defining a project's scope.
 The second stage, ***Day One***, refers to all activities included in the deployment effort.
 Finally, ***Day Two*** refers to all ongoing operations and support elements as part of the total solution.

-Day Zero activities entail Pre-Sales, Client Discovery, Application Needs Analysis, and Project Scope definition.
+Activities of ***Day Zero*** entail Pre-Sales, Client Discovery, Application Needs Analysis, and Project Scope definition.
 This stage can also include initial engagement and definition of project requirements for project management, in preparation for Deployment.

-Day Zero consists of eight key steps covering all aspects of the project management ramp-up:
+All ***Day Zero*** consists of eight key steps covering all aspects of the project management ramp-up:

 * Defining the Scope of Work
 * Defining the project schedule